Ferdinand de Saussure: The bilateral sign

 The naming of spectral colours exemplifies how meaning and expression arise simultaneously from their interlinkage.
 Different colour frequencies are per se meaningless, or mere substance or meaning potential.
-Likewise, phonemic combinations which are not associated with any content are only meaningless expression potential, and therefore not considered as signs.
-It is only when a region of the spectrum is outlined and given an arbitrary name, for example 'blue', that the sign emerges.
-The sign consists of the signifier ('blue') and of the signified (the colour region), and of the associative link which connects them.
+Likewise, phonemic combinations that are not associated with any content are only meaningless expression potential, and therefore not considered as signs.
+It is only when a region of the spectrum is outlined and given an arbitrary name, for example, 'blue', that the sign emerges.
+The sign consists of the signifier ('blue') and the signified (the colour region), and of the associative link which connects them.
 Arising from an arbitrary demarcation of meaning potential, the signified is not a property of the physical world.
 In Saussure's concept, language is ultimately not a function of reality, but a self-contained system.
 Thus, Saussure's semiology entails a bilateral (two-sided) perspective of semiotics.

 The same idea is applied to any concept.
 For example, natural law does not dictate which plants are 'trees' and which are 'shrubs' or a different type of woody plant; or whether these should be divided into further groups.
 Like blue, all signs gain semantic value in opposition to other signs of the system (e.g. red, colourless).
 If more signs emerge (e.g. 'marine blue'), the semantic field of the original word may narrow down.
 Conversely, words may become antiquated, whereby competition for the semantic field lessens.
 Or, the meaning of a word may change altogether.

 After his death, structural and functional linguists applied Saussure's concept to the analysis of the linguistic form as motivated by meaning.
 The opposite direction of the linguistic expressions as giving rise to the conceptual system, on the other hand, became the foundation of the post-Second World War structuralists who adopted Saussure's concept of structural linguistics as the model for all human sciences as the study of how language shapes our concepts of the world.
-Thus, Saussure's model became important not only for linguistics, but for humanities and social sciences as a whole.
+Thus, Saussure's model became important not only for linguistics but for humanities and social sciences as a whole.

 Opposition theory

 A second key contribution comes from Saussure's notion of the organisation of language based on the principle of opposition.
 Saussure made a distinction between meaning (significance) and value.
-On the semantic side, concepts gain value by being contrasted with related concepts, creating a conceptual system which could in modern terms be described as a semantic network.
+On the semantic side, concepts gain value by being contrasted with related concepts, creating a conceptual system that could in modern terms be described as a semantic network.
 On the level of the sound-image, phonemes and morphemes gain value by being contrasted with related phonemes and morphemes; and on the level of the grammar, parts of speech gain value by being contrasted with each other.
-Each element within each system is eventually contrasted with all other elements in different types of relations so that no two elements have the exact same value:
+Each element within each system is eventually contrasted with all other elements in different types of relations so that no two elements have the same value: